Kno1889/zmk-config-lily58-pro/READMe.md

     - helldivers skull/symbol/strategems?

 - Setup firmware to randomly choose between one of these every time the keyboard is woken up

+no more firmware flashing until I figure out a new animation/logo